peteonrails/vote_fu/README.markdown

     ./script/generate vote_fu VoteableModel

-If you prefer to install vote_fu as a gem, you can add the following to your application's environment.rb and run "rake gems:install" to install:
+If you prefer to install vote_fu as a gem, add the following to your application's environment.rb:

     config.gem "peteonrails-vote_fu", :lib => 'vote_fu', :source => 'http://gems.github.com'

+And install the gem with the command:

+    rake gems:install

 Usage
 =====